leandroudala/alice/README.md

 The last row you will find the hex value `F5 01`.
 To convert it into a decimal value, we first switch these two bytes to `01 F5`, then we convert it to decimal (01F5 = 501).

+This "inversion" is necessary due to the format the bytes are stored in memory (Little Endian).

 It is important to convert to decimal for using with the `.fdt` file.